MKT3095 : Cultural and Heritage Marketing

 Assessment Rationale And Relationship

-The assignment in Semester 1 will enable students to review academic literature on a specific topic and apply to organisations in the cultural and heritage sector.
+The assignment in Semester 1 will enable students to review academic literature on a specific relevant cultural and heritage topic and apply to organisations in the cultural and heritage sector.
 The essay allows students to display written skills through succinctly producing a review of contemporary issue.

 The assignment in Semester 2 will allow students the opportunity to gain valuable practical experience of developing an outline marketing plan using the knowledge they have gained during the module.
 The Marketing Plan allows students to have practical experience of dealing with a 'real' marketing situation and develop their investigative and written skills.